- Written by Dr.Mehmet Demircioglu

 I start with the donor itself, not with the bald area.
 I look at density, caliber, scalp characteristics, the true safe zone, the risk of future loss in the donor border, and whether the patient may already have miniaturisation in places that should not be harvested aggressively.

-This is exactly why I want patients to understand the reality of the donor area in hair transplant surgery.
-It is not a magical warehouse.
-It is a limited reserve that has to be used with discipline.
+This is exactly why patients need to know the reality of the donor area in hair transplant surgery.
+It is not a spare reserve that can be emptied and forgotten.
+It still has to look natural after extraction.

 In advanced baldness, the donor often becomes the entire story.
 Patients focus on the large empty area on top, but I focus first on what can be taken safely without creating a second visible problem in the back and sides.

-I also ask how the patient wears his hair, how much density he expects, how much imperfection he can tolerate, and whether he understands that advanced loss usually demands compromise.
-A patient who wants dense juvenile coverage over a very large area is not asking for a number.
-He is asking for something biology may not support.
+I ask how the patient wears their hair, how much density they expect, how much imperfection they can tolerate, and whether they understand that advanced loss often demands compromise.
+A patient who wants dense juvenile coverage over a very large area is not asking only for a number.
+They are asking for something biology may not support.

 Why do quotes for the same head jump so dramatically?